Lupus590/ArmA-3-Mod-Template/README.md

 ## Getting Started

 1. Click on `Use this template` (green button top right)
-2. Run `any of the setup scripts`, you may need to install powershell
+2. Run any of the `setup` scripts, you may need to install powershell
 3. Choose a license for your project (see `LICENSE.md`).
 4. Update `.hemtt/presets/main.html` with your modlist.
 5. Edit `.hemtt/project.toml` with your project details.